This article goes through a few FAQs for managing user permissions in the Data Republic platform.

 For more information, please see the below table.

-- Some user permissions above (if required) need to be added manually (e.g. legal framework - view, update, and submit) as these permissions are not currently associated with any permission (role) templates.
+- User permissions marked with * above need to be added manually (e.g. legal framework - view, update, and submit, Manage Data - view files) as these permissions are applied by default.

-- Please ignore permissions related to term sheets and reporting as these are legacy/obsolete permissions in Senate.
+- Please ignore permissions related to term sheets and reporting as these are legacy/obsolete permissions.

 3. What permissions should each user have?

-A user can be assigned with any set of permissions in Senate.
+A user can be assigned with any set of permissions in the Data Republic platform.
 However, please note the following:

-- Permissions should reflect the actions a person is allowed to undertake in Senate by your organization.
+- Permissions should reflect the actions a person is allowed to undertake in the Data Republic platform by your organization.
 For example, if you are asked to approve the data license on platform, you must have the permission, authority or delegated authority to do so on behalf of your organization as data licenses on platform are legally binding once approved by all parties to the license.

-- Consider how governance and risk is managed internally if you allow 1 user to fulfil multiple roles in Senate.
+- Consider how governance and risk is managed internally if you allow 1 user to fulfil multiple roles in the Data Republic platform.
 For example, if they are allowed to manage the project, prepare the data and also act as the Data License approver.
-Under this situation, to manage risk in data exchange, users may be asked by their organization to follow strict internal processes before they can execute online approval workflows in Senate e.g. for Data License approval.
+Under this situation, to manage risk in data exchange, users may be asked by their organization to follow strict internal processes before they can execute online approval workflows in the Data Republic platform e.g. for Data License approval.

 - Manage risk and governance through separation of roles.
 Assign permissions to different users if possible; e.g. for project management, data preparation and data license approval.
-This is recommended where practical, to effectively manage governance and risk across the organization and prevent delays in execution in Senate.
+This is recommended where practical, to effectively manage governance and risk across the organization and prevent delays in execution in the Data Republic platform.

-Hint: When creating a user and assigning permissions in Senate, use the suggested permission buttons in Senate to set up new users, then add or remove any permissions not required.
+Hint: When creating a user and assigning permissions in the Data Republic platform, use the suggested permission buttons in the Data Republic platform to set up new users, then add or remove any permissions not required.

 If you have any questions, send us a message on the bottom right of this page, or email email@example.com.